Zapable OTO 1 to 3 OTOs’ Links Here

 Zapable OTO – Risk Assessment Techniques

-The process of assessing risks involves evaluating their likelihood and impact.
-There are various techniques available to assess risks, including qualitative risk assessment, quantitative risk assessment, scenario analysis, cause and effect analysis, and SWOT analysis.
+Risk assessment process is to estimate the probability of the occurrence and impact of the risk.
+Risk assessment techniques are qualitative risk assessment, quantitative risk assessment, scenario analysis, cause and effect analysis, and SWOT analysis.

 Qualitative Risk Assessment

-Qualitative risk assessment involves assigning subjective values to risks based on their perceived likelihood and impact.
-This technique is often used when there is limited historical data or when risks are difficult to quantify.
+Qualitative risk assessment is where people give their personal, subjective meanings to risks that are a function of their likelihood and consequence.
+This method is often used when there is limited historical data or when the risks are unquantifiable.

 Quantitative Risk Assessment